Obsessive-Compulsive Disorders are persistent intrusive obsessive thoughts accompanied by repetitive behaviors.

 These behaviors are time consuming and interfere with daily functioning.
 Some people suffering with obsessive-compulsive disorders have a suspicion that their obsessions are untrue, and others believe their obsessions have a chance of being true.
 However, even if they believe their obsessions may be untrue, someone with obsessive compulsive disorder still finds it difficult to stop their obsessions and compulsions (APA, 2013).

-If you want to know more about Obsessive-Compulsive Disorders, listen to an overview of the vital aspects of this disorder.
+If you want to know more about Obsessive Compulsive Disorder, listen to Dr. Helen Blair Simpson give an overview of the vital aspects of this disorder.

 Click the links below to find out more about Obsessive-Compulsive Disorders.